NHSDigital/nhs-login-help-centre/src/provewhoyouare/withid.md

 ---
-title: How to set up NHS login
-short_title: Set up
-subtitle: Find out what NHS login is, how to set one up and where you can use it.
+title: Prove who you are with photo I.D.
+subtitle: Information, advice and known issues around proving who you are with photo I.D..
 type: article
-hub: home
+hub: provewhoyouare
 position: 1
 layout: layouts/article.njk
 ---

 ## What you need to provide to prove who you are
 You will be asked to:
 * take a photo of your I.D. and submit it
 * record a scan or short video of your face